 A: Since 2015, entrants have been able to purchase the option to view reader comments for the script.
-Depending on how far the script goes in the competition, comments may be from two to six different readers, but always from a minimum of two readers.
+Depending on how far the script goes in the competition, comments may be from two to six different readers, up to and including the Quarterfinal round.
 These comments are released on the date specified in the online application, no earlier than after the first round notification emails have been sent.